 Thanksgiving should be a joyous time with friends and family.
 We share a delicious meal and reflect upon our gratitude for the year gone by and the one to come.
 Unfortunately, the meal can be ruined by physical problems caused by overeating, over indulging and over expectations.
+Many of my patients come to my New York City naturopathic office the week after with many regrets rather than gratitudes.
 The good thing is that we can avoid some of these discomforts and still eat our pumpkin pie too.

 Listening to Cousin Bill go on and on about his stock investments, isn't the only reason you have a headache.
 One of the main culprits of headaches around holiday eating is tannins.
 Tannins are found in spices like cinnamon, clove, and chocolate but probably your main source is red wine.
 Research has shown that tannins trigger changes in serotonin levels, which can lead to headaches.
 In addition, they increase the release of prostaglandins, inflammatory compounds, which have been shown to induce headaches.
 Red wine is high also in histamines and tyramine.
 If you don't want to avoid wine all together, make sure to stay hydrated, having a glass of water for every glass of wine.
 You may also consider switching to white wine which has less tannins since the skins are removed during the fermentation process.
 Using natural antihistamine like freeze dried nettles before hand may be helpful.
 If you already have a headache, some natural pain relievers include turmeric and ginger, inhaling essential oils of peppermint and eucalyptus or try this , which will be sure to be a party favorite.